berarma/ffbtools/README.md

 The goal for this project is to raise awareness of issues in FFB, specially for steering wheels, help diagnose them and help more people get involved on fixing them and collaborate on related projects.

-See this project as a crutch until support and documentation for FFB gets in better shape in the future.
+It can also be used as a learning tool.

 Please, read the complete documentation in the [docs](docs/README.md) directory.